willcodeforfoo/kevinmarsh.com/_drafts/jekyll-blogging-workflow-post-script.md

 title: "Jekyll Blogging Workflow: Post Script"
 ---

-Since Jekyll is file based, there isn't a "New Post" button, you just have to create a new file.
-Posts are usually just a simple Markdown document, but require a slugged filename and a bit of front matter to get started.
+Since Jekyll is file-based, there isn't a "New Post" button, you just create a new file.
+Posts are just a simple Markdown document, but require a slugged filename and a bit of front matter to get started.

+Of course anything that is done multiple times is worth automating, so I looked around for a script to quickly create a new post.

 I used [this script](https://gist.github.com/al3x/100171) as a starting point, but added some of my own tweaks.
 Here's some features: